The 10 Best Coves in Alicante + Map

 Cala Moraig Benitatxell

-Poble Nou de Benitatxell can boast some of the most beautiful beaches on the Costa Blanca.
-Among them, the Cala del Moraig is the best known and most accessible.
+El Poble Nou de Benitatxell can boast some of the most beautiful beaches on the Costa Blanca, although this is the best known and most accessible.
 A beautiful beach of gravel and pebbles guarded by imposing cliffs and surrounded by wonders, such as the Cova dels Arcs or the Falla del Moraig.

 playa-bol-nou-villajoyosa